-If you plan a road trip to Bulgaria from the US, you’ll encounter more differences than similarities.
+If you plan a road trip in Bulgaria and arrive from the US, you’ll encounter more differences than similarities.
 We use the metric system for measuring speed (km/h), weight (kilograms and tons), volume (liters), and temperature (Celsius).
 City centers are popular hangout spots, and parking can be limited and require payment.
 People might seem less open to conversation at first.
 European countries have diverse languages, histories, and cultures.
 To acclimate more quickly, read the info below on driving, parking, speed limits, road safety, and temperature conversion.

 On highways, traffic patterns can change quickly and unexpectedly due to more frequent exits and merging traffic.
 Use your hazard lights during sudden traffic stops.